sacek/LPegLJ/README.md

-#This is a LjsJIT https://github.com/mingodad/ljsjit port
+# This is a port to LjsJIT https://github.com/mingodad/ljsjit

 LPegLJ v1.0
 =============